eliasbenb/PlexAniBridge/docs/mappings/mappings-querying-language.md

 _Note: IN lists are not supported for all fields.
 The web UI will only suggest an IN list when it is supported for the selected field.
 See [`/api/mappings/query-capabilities`](../web/api.md) for details on which fields support IN lists._

-### Escaping Reserved Characters

-Use either double quotes to include reserved characters such as commas in a value without triggering list parsing.

-- `foo:"bar,baz"` → Treats `bar,baz` as a single literal value

 ### Ranges

 - `foo:<10` → Search where `foo` is less than 10